 *If not using Kosher Salt, reduce the amount of salt to taste.

 And taa-daaaa!
-Folks, this is some good stuff.
+Folks, Greek Cucumber Salad is some good stuff.
 One of my goals this year is to learn more about flavors by trying out some more varied, different, and exotic types of foods.
 Greek food is something I’ve been wanting to mess around with for so long!
 I’m very happy it came together easily and deliciously, and I’m delighted to share it with ya!

 This salad is truly zero fuss.
 I know, it’s the middle of freakin’ January, and you’re all like “Really, Star… Salad in January?”
 But for real.
 The holidays nearly did me in this year, and I’ve just been craving fresh fruits and veggies all the time.
 And so to keep the river of creativity flowing, I post what I’m eating, and loving, and craving, at the moment.